-To do that, the finance team at Rise Vision sought a single source of truth, than waste time shuttling between two systems.
+To do that, the finance team at Rise Vision sought a single source of truth, rather than waste time shuttling between two systems.
 Debbie explains it best — “I told the team, we should be using Chargebee because it's our billing system.
 It's what feeds the financials.
 And I only care about what feeds the financials.”

 After understanding the metrics — both in terms of definitions and calculations — in RevenueStory against their previous tool, the finance team pushed for a complete migration to RevenueStory.

-With Xero as the G/L system for accounting, Chargebee for managing billing automation of their subscription business, Avalara for sales tax filings and calculation, Stripe for credit card payment processing, their finance tech stack was completed by using RevenueStory for their subscription analytics.
+With Xero as the G/L system for accounting, Chargebee for managing billing automation of their subscription business, Avalara for sales tax filings and calculation, and Stripe for credit card payment processing, their finance tech stack was completed by using RevenueStory for their subscription analytics.

-Having migrated to RevenueStory has significantly impacted how they report their MRR as well as resulted in terms of overall boost in productivity.
+Having migrated to RevenueStory has significantly impacted how they report their MRR as well as resulted in terms of an overall boost in productivity.

 Single source of truth: RevenueStory gives a 360-degree view into transaction-level, invoice-level, subscription-level, and customer-level, with the ability to view underlying data (VUD).

-Drill-down into Subscription and Customer-level data: RevenueStory gives access to a great depth of information with Drill Down, that lets Rise Vision get the complete story — from big picture issues to customer level specifics such as revenue per account, MRR after credit notes and promotional credits, etc.
+Drill-down into Subscription and Customer-level data: RevenueStory gives access to a great depth of information with Drill Down, which lets Rise Vision get the complete story — from big-picture issues to customer-level specifics such as revenue per account, MRR after credit notes, promotional credits, etc.

 MRR Accuracy: Since the metrics are based on subscription data, the data is not crunched unlike almost every other BI tool — which means Rise Vision does not lose insights into individual historic data points.
 This leads to greater MRR accuracy.
 This is typically not included in third-party analytics tools resulting in lower MRR.

-Time saved in reconciling numbers: The time spent in reconciling numbers between RevenueStory and their monthly financials has been reduced by 50% compared to the time spent between their previous tool and their financials.
+Time saved in reconciling numbers: The time spent reconciling numbers between RevenueStory and their monthly financials has been reduced by 50% compared to the time spent between their previous tool and their financials.